 Young Expert alumni Reinilde Eppinga and Lawrence Kimaru, who are still working at SNV Kenya, proposed an idea to use faecal matter and urine in biomass-fuel and bio-fertiliser production in Nakuru, Kenya.
 They co-created a proposal which utilises three innovative elements, a mix of: the use of faecal matter and urine, proposed business and partnership models and intended business scale.
 The budget approved for the 18-month project by VIA Water funding is €350,000.

-The Young Expert Programmes are established to ensure the continued availability of Young Experts and their expertise for the Dutch Water & Agrofood sectors in the future.
+The Young Expert Programmes are established to ensure the continued availability of Young Experts and their expertise for the Dutch Water & Agrofood sectors in the future: invest in the development of human capital!
 To achieve this, Dutch companies, knowledge institutions and NGO's can submit a proposal for an international development aid and trade project for the deployment of a Young Expert.

 Projects can employ either a Dutch Young Expert or a Local Young Expert.
 Dutch Young Experts can be placed in one of the countries that are eligible, whereas the local Young Experts can only be placed in the country of which they have the nationality, and only those on the list of eligible countries.
 Young Experts are placed on projects that are related to the Water and Agrofood themes and that contribute to the goals the Dutch government has set with regards to development cooperation.These projects are jointly financed by the organisation and the subsidy of the Dutch Ministry of Foreign Affairs.